Benchmarking Quantum Circuit Transformation with QKNOB Circuits

-As the interaction graph of $C$ (see Fig.~\ref{fig:logical_circuit} (right)) has a 3-cycle $(2,1,4,2)$, it cannot be embedded into $\ag$; thus this circuit is not executable under any initial mapping.
-In the following, we show that it can be transformed into an executable circuit with only one SWAP.
+Because $C$'s interaction graph (Fig.~\ref{fig:quantum_circuit}) contains a 3-cycle $(2,1,4,2)$, it cannot be embedded into $\ag$; thus this circuit is not executable under any initial mapping.
+We next show that it can be transformed into an executable circuit with one SWAP.